Blueshoe/djangocms-reversion2/README.rst

 * Revisions for page drafts in given language
 * Reverting to any previous revision of page
 * Auto-Revisions when reverting from unsaved drafts
+* adds a trash to the page tree

 ToDo's